Telefonica/latch-plugin-drupal7/README.md

 ##USE OF LATCH MODULE FOR THE USERS
 **Latch does not affect in any case or in any way the usual operations with an account.
-It just allows or denies actions over it, acting as an independent extra layer of security that, once removed or without effect, will have no effect over the accounts, that will remain with its original state.**
+It just allows or denies actions over it, acting as an independent extra layer of security that, once removed or without effect, will have no effect over the accounts, which will remain with their original state.**

 The user needs the Latch application installed on the phone, and follow these steps: